 Pour in the passata and bring to a gentle simmer.
 Add the cream and yoghurt and mix well.
 Add the chicken pieces and simmer gently for fifteen minutes.
 Finally add the remaining butter and gently stir through.

 This recipe feeds 6 but if you were doing it for 8 just add another 300g of chicken in as the sauce is bountiful enough already for 8.

 Perfect with this are my Homemade Garlic Naans.

-Here is another deliciously simple main meal – Mid-week Vegetable Lasagne
+Here are some more deliciously simple main meals – Mid-week Vegetable Lasagne